 That’s an actual quote.

-While I still find myself drawn to sport – I love watching a good contest in almost any sport – I've had a real hard time with the culture lately.
+While I still find myself drawn to sport – I love watching a good contest in almost any sport – I’ve had a really hard time with the culture lately.
+I know so many people who love to put a good bet on the game when they can, they use sites like FanDuel to place their bets, then sit back and watch it all unfold!

 Also: Get off my lawn.